-Any bugs — they do not need to necessarily lead to a redeploy — will be considered for a bounty, but the severity of the threat will change the reward.
-Below are the reward levels for each threat severity along with an example of such a threat.
+All bugs (they do not necessarily need to lead to a redeploy) will be considered for a bounty, but the severity of the threat will change the reward.
+Below are the reward levels for each threat severity and an example of such a threat.

 An identified attack that could steal funds or tokens or lock user funds would be considered a high threat.
-Likewise, a reported bug that, on its own, leads to a redeploy of the code will always be considered a high threat.
+Likewise, a reported bug that, on its own, leads to a redeploy of the code will always be regarded as a high threat.

-An identified attack where it is possible to steal funds because of unexpected behavior on the part of the user.
-Unexpected behavior here means that it is not possible for the user to anticipate and comprehend that the funds will be lost.
+An identified attack where it is possible to steal funds because of unexpected behavior on the user's part.
+Unexpected behavior here means the user can't anticipate and comprehend that they will lose the funds.

 A way to avoid transaction fees or an exploit that in some way compromises the experience of other Safe users.

-Don't forget to include your ETH address, so that you may be rewarded.
-If more than one address is specified, only one will be used at the discretion of the bounty program administrators.
+Remember to include your ETH address so that you may be rewarded.
+If more than one address is specified, Safe will use only one at the discretion of the bounty program administrators.
 Anonymous submissions are welcome, too.